 - Public transit amount - Line 364 of Schedule 1

-- Federal foreign tax credit - Line 405 of Schedule 1
+- Non-business income tax paid to a foreign country Federal foreign tax credit - Line 431 of Form T2209

-- Ontario Credit - Part A - Amount paid for principal residence for 2014 (Form ON-BEN)
+- Property tax or rent paid in Ontario - Part A - Amount paid for principal residence - Form ON-BEN

 No reply received